 For instance, Kim Kardashian, reportedly, charges more than $250,000 for one sponsored post on Instagram.

 While influencers with a greater follower base tend to charge more, partnering with these mega influencers doesn’t always guarantee a successful campaign.

 While the number of followers is an important factor, it isn’t the only one.

-You can evaluate the engagement an influencer can help you drive by looking at the number of comments and likes on their social media posts.
+You can evaluate the engagement an influencer can help you drive by looking at the number of comments and likes on their posts.

 How are you finding the right influencers to partner with?

 If you are reaching out to them via a talent agency, your need to increase your budget further.

 All talent agencies take a commission to connect brands with the right influencers.